Artemness/Data_Scientist_Jobs_Project/README.md

 ## Model Building:
-Firstly, I transformed the categorial variables into dummies variables.
+Firstly, I transformed the categorial variables into dummy variables.
 Then I split the data into train and test sets with a test set of 30%.
 I tried out three different models and evaluated their performance based on Mean Absolute Error.
 I chose MAE because of the ease of interpretation and since it stands up to outliers fairly well.
 The models I used were:
 **Lasso Regression** - Due to the sparse data for many categorical features, a normalized regression like Lasso should prove effective.